UCLALibrary/uclalib_role_apache/README.md

 ssl_conf_path - defines the path to the directory where the ssl.conf file is stored

+use_ssl - defines if the ssl.conf file should be configured to Listen on port 443

 ## Example Usage in a Play

 ```